Chicken Breasts in a Light, Fresh Pan Sauce

 Instructions

-- Make the seasoning blend by combining the salt, paprika, garlic powder, ground cumin, onion powder, cayenne, and a few grinds of black pepper in a small bowl.
-Set aside 1/2 teaspoon for seasoning the pan sauce and combine the rest with the flour in a shallow dish.
+- Make the seasoning blend.
+In a small bowl, combine the salt, paprika, garlic powder, cumin, onion powder, cayenne, and a few grinds of black pepper.
+Set aside 1/2 teaspoon for the sauce and mix the remainder with the flour in a shallow dish.

-- If your chicken breasts have tenderloins attached, remove them and reserve for another use.
-Place each breast between 2 sheets of plastic wrap and pound gently to a thickness of about 1/2 inch.
-Dredge them in the seasoned flour, shaking off the excess.
+- If needed, remove the tenderloins from the chicken breasts.
+Place each breast between sheets of plastic wrap and pound to an even 1/2-inch thickness.
+Dredge in the seasoned flour, shaking off the excess.

-- Coat a large frying pan with vegetable oil and heat over medium-high heat.
-Add the chicken in a single layer and cook until lightly browned, 2-1/2 to 3 minutes per side.
+- Heat a thin layer of vegetable oil in a large skillet over medium-high heat.
+Add the chicken in a single layer and cook until lightly browned, about 2-1/2 to 3 minutes per side.

 Nutrition information is automatically calculated, so should only be used as an approximation.